apache/flink/docs/dev/packaging.md

 attribute.
 Both the command line and the web interface support a parameter to pass the entry point class name manually for cases where the JAR manifest contains neither attribute.

-2. If the entry point class implements the `org.apache.flinkapi.common.Program`, then the system calls the `getPlan(String...)` method to obtain the program plan to execute.
+2. If the entry point class implements the `org.apache.flink.api.common.Program`, then the system calls the `getPlan(String...)` method to obtain the program plan to execute.

-3. If the entry point class does not implement the `org.apache.flinkapi.common.Program` interface, the system will invoke the main method of the class.
+3. If the entry point class does not implement the `org.apache.flink.api.common.Program` interface, the system will invoke the main method of the class.

 {% top %}